 Many times the cause of the entrapment cannot be determined.

-Superficial Peroneal Nerve Entrapment
+Causes of Superficial Peroneal Nerve Entrapment

 - Recurrent stretch injury due to frequent ankle sprains